mrs-brubotics/documentation_brubotics/source/Prerequisites.rst

 You can see that the link at the top changed to always refer to this version of the file.

+:raw-html:`<font color="Tomato">[The idea of this report is to provide a detailed tutorial on how the use and understand the MRS software and how this is extended for research on control and navigation of aerial robots.]BC</font>` :raw-html:`<font color="Tomato">[From this report you create something similar as the ROS book, but for a very specific project.]BC</font>` :raw-html:`<font color="Tomato">[this report is explained for newcomers in robot software development.]BC</font>`
+:raw-html:`<font color="Tomato">[explain the outline of the report. what will be discussed in each chapter.]BC</font>`

 2.7 Working with Visual Studio Code
 -----------------------------------